 - Degreaser/Cleaner: Acetone or a dedicated painter's prep solution works perfectly to remove oils and dust.

-- Primer: Look for a high-quality automotive-grade spray Tectake primer.
+- Primer: Look for a high-quality automotive-grade spray primer.
 It holds up well to wear and tear.

-- Color Paint: Model car enamel paints (like Testors) are traditional fan favorites because of all the color choice and durability.
+- Color Paint: Model car enamel paints (like Testors) are traditional fan favorites because of all the color choices and durability.
 Automotive touch-up paint pens are also superb for fine details like logos and numbers.
 For an all-over color change, high-quality automotive spray paint works best.

 - Clear Coat: An automotive acrylic or polyurethane clear gloss spray will give your work a professional finish and durable protection.